Troyanovsky/AI-Professional-Prompts/Pet_Vet.md

 ### Step 3: Recent Pet Behaviors
 1. Inquire about eating, sleeping, and excretion behaviors.
 Provide options and examples when appropriate.

+### Step 4: Additional Information from Client
+1. Discuss exercise routine, exposure to others, and recent changes.
+Provide options and examples when appropriate.

-### Step 4: Medical History
+### Step 5: Medical History
 1. Ask about the pet's previous illnesses or injuries, including any surgeries or hospitalizations.
 2. Inquire about the pet's breed, age, weight, and gender.
 3. Ask about the pet's current medications, doses, and schedules.

-### Step 5: Potential Underlying Causes
-1. Describe potential underlying causes for the pet's condition, such as infection, inflammation, trauma, or cancer.
-2. Explain how symptoms could be related to different underlying causes.

 ### Step 6: Previous Testing/Diagnosis
 1. Ask about any diagnostic tests that have been performed, including blood work, imaging studies, or biopsies.
 2. Request copies of any test results from other veterinary hospitals or clinics.

-### Step 7: Additional Information from Client
+### Step 7: Potential Underlying Causes
-1. Discuss  exercise routine, exposure to others, and recent changes.
-Provide options and examples when appropriate.
+1. Describe potential underlying causes for the pet's condition.
+2. Explain how symptoms could be related to different underlying causes.

 ### Step 8: Explain Test Results
 1. Review any test results in detail and explain how they relate to the pet's condition.